-6 Easy Yoga Poses That Will Balance Your Hormones
+6 Easy Yoga Poses To Help Balance Your Chakras

 For the root chakra:

 Your root chakra keeps you grounded.
 It helps you connect to the earth and your lower energies.
 It’s located at the base of the spine and helps you feel safe and secure when balanced.
-When it's out of balance, there's an increased risk of anxiety.
-It is red in color.
-It is also associated with most basic needs like shelter, money, and food.
-So when it's not met, anxiety persists.
-This chakra must be aligned before any of the other chakras can work together.
+It's also associated with most basic needs like shelter, money, and food—so when it's unbalanced, you might experience an increased risk of anxiety.
+That said, this chakra must be aligned before any of the other chakras can work together.

-The root chakra regulates your lower extremities, rectum, and adrenal glands.
-Calming your adrenal glands is important because when your cortisol levels are increased, you are prone to adrenal exhaustion, increased stress, anxiety, and weight gain.
-When this chakra is imbalanced, you have trouble letting things go, your fear increases, you have trouble with trust issues, and you only worry about basic survival needs.
+When this chakra is imbalanced, you also may have trouble letting things go, your fear may increase, you might have trouble with trust issues, and you may only worry about basic survival needs.

 The yoga pose: side angle to triangle

-Side-angle pose is a great way to stimulate this chakra.
-Triangle helps you move into it even deeper.
+Side-angle pose is a great way to stimulate this chakra, while triangle helps you move into it even deeper.

 For the sacral chakra:

 This is the second of the seven chakras.
-It is known as the creativity or sex chakra.
-It is located right below the navel.
-Its color is orange.
+It is known as the creativity or sex chakra, and it is located right below the navel.
 When not aligned, this chakra is associated with menstrual disorder in females as well as sexual dysfunction.
-Imbalance of this chakra can affect your sex hormones in both males and females, sometimes affecting fertility.
-When this chakra is underactive, creativity, procreation, and taking risks are compromised.
+When this chakra is under-active, creativity, procreation, and taking risks might be compromised.

 The yoga pose: pigeon

-Pigeon pose is great for opening up the hips but really balances the lower sacral chakras and reproductive organs.
+Pigeon pose is great for opening up the hips in general, but it really balances the lower sacral chakras at the same time.

 For the solar plexus:

 Located above your navel, this chakra is based on your self-worth and affects your decision-making process.
-It is yellow in color.
-Problems with this chakra include GI dysfunction, pancreas problems or diabetes, kidney issues, ulcers, and abdominal pain.
-Maintaining a good waistline is important for insulin sensitivity, which can be affected when this chakra is off balance.
+Problems with this chakra include GI dysfunction, pancreas problems, kidney issues, ulcers, and abdominal pain.

-When this chakra is off balance, it can negatively affect self-esteem, resulting in poor decision-making and poor self-worth.
+When this chakra is off balance, it can also negatively affect self-esteem and result in poor decision-making.

 The yoga pose: plank

 Plank pose is great for stimulating this chakra.
-Plank stimulates the abs as well as your navel chakra, improving your self-worth and self-love.
+Plank stimulates the abs as well as your navel chakra, which can help improve your self-worth and self-love.

 For the heart chakra:

-This is the fourth chakra, located in the middle of breastbone.
-It is the middle chakra with three below and three above.
-It is associated with unconditional love and is green in color.
+This is the fourth chakra, located in the middle of breastbone, and is associated with unconditional love.
 Problems with this chakra include asthma, heart disease, and breast issues.
-The thymus gland is a major endocrine gland that is regulated by this chakra.
-When stimulated, it improves the immune system and helps you fight infections.
+When stimulated, it can improve the immune system and help you fight infections.
 When there are issues with this chakra, many people experience depression, hatred, jealousy, and anger.

 The yoga pose: low lunge

-Low lounge with a heart opener is great pose to open up the heart and help balance the thymus gland.
-Heart-opener low lunge with open arms stimulates the heart chakra, igniting your emotions, and improves symptoms of anxiety and depression.
+This low lounge is a great pose to stimulate the heart chakra, ignite your emotions, and can improve symptoms of anxiety and depression.

 For the throat chakra:

 This is the fourth chakra, located where your thyroid gland exists.
-It is blue in color and is associated with inner truth and your inner voice.
-Your throat chakra regulates your thyroid, parathyroid, and your voice.
-Thyroid dysfunction is very common, so balancing this chakra improves thyroid-stimulating hormone over time.
+This chakra is associated with inner truth and your inner voice, as it regulates your thyroid, parathyroid, and your voice.
 Balancing this chakra is important, so you can always speak your truth and communicate appropriately.